-The use of the Internet is a privilege, not a right, and inappropriate use will result in the suspension of that privilege.
+The use of the Internet is a privilege, not a right, and inappropriate use will result in suspending that privilege.
 The equipment, network, and data are the sole property of the School.
-Therefore, the School retains the right to monitor and/or audit any network account at random to ensure the user is adhering to this policy.
+Therefore, the School retains the right to monitor and/or audit any network account randomly to ensure the user is adhering to this policy.